 Canfor retains an International Organization for Standardization 14001 ("ISO") certification of its environmental management system for its forest operations, first obtained in 1999 and re-certified as required for subsequent three-year terms.
 In addition, Canfor retains certification under the Canadian Standards Association ("CSA") standard for sustainable forest management (CAN/CSA Z809) for its FMA area at Grande Prairie, Alberta, for its TFL's at Chetwynd, Prince George and Vavenby, British Columbia, for its Forest Licenses at Fort St John, Houston, Prince George, Fort Nelson, Vanderhoof, Vavenby, Quesnel, Radium and Mackenzie, British Columbia and for its Pulpwood Agreements at Fort St John and Fort Nelson, British Columbia.
-At present, 96% of Canfor's AAC is certified to the ISO 14001 standards.
-Canfor received its continued registration under the CSAZ809 standard and ISO 14001 corporately in November 2010.
+At present, 96.7% of Canfor's AAC is certified to the ISO 14001 standards.
+Canfor received its continued registration under the (CAN/CSA Z809) standard and ISO 14001 corporately in November 2010, allowing Canfor to offer these trading certifications to its customers.

 Canfor has seen an increased interest from customers worldwide in understanding the origin of the products they purchase.
 Canfor continues to make significant progress in implementing a certified Program for Endorsement of Forest Certification ("PEFC"), Chain of Custody system to provide this information.
 PEFC is a global, independent non-government organization for the assessment and mutual recognition of forest certification schemes.
 "Chain of Custody" is the process of tracking forest products from their place of origin (forest) through all stages of transfer and production to the final consumer as an end product.
-The PEFC Chain of Custody system Canfor has put in place is able to track all of the Company's wood raw material and its certification status both from the Company's own managed forest tenures as well as those from outside suppliers.
+The PEFC Chain of Custody system that Canfor has put in place is able to track all of the Company's raw wood material and its certification status both from the Company's own managed forest tenures as well as those from outside suppliers.

-Canfor received a Chain of Custody Certificate (PEFC-certified) based on third quarter 2008 audits by the accounting firm KPMG LLP.
-This certificate, received December 1, 2008, covers the production of residual chips and whole log chips to the point of sale and the production of lumber and plywood to the point of sale from the following facilities: Chetwynd sawmill, Clear lake sawmill, Fort St. John sawmill, Grande Prairie sawmill, Houston sawmill, Rustad sawmill, Polar sawmill, Prince George chip plant, Prince George sawmill, Tackama Plywood mill, Plateau sawmill, Isle Pierre sawmill, Quesnel sawmill, Vavenby sawmill and Radium sawmill.
+On December 1, 2008, Canfor received a Chain of Custody Certificate (PEFC-certified) based on third quarter 2008 audits by the accounting firm KPMG LLP, which covered the production of residual chips and whole log chips to the point of sale and the production of lumber to the point of sale from the following facilities: Chetwynd sawmill, Fort St. John sawmill, Grande Prairie sawmill, Houston sawmill, Polar sawmill, Prince George chip plant, Prince George sawmill, Plateau sawmill, Isle Pierre sawmill, Quesnel sawmill, Vavenby sawmill and Radium sawmill.
 Mackenzie sawmill received its Chain of Custody Certificate (PEFC-certified) in 2009.